tecxbro/codebaseexp/Ollama-instruction.md

 ## Conclusion

-Using DeepWiki with Ollama gives you a completely local, private solution for code documentation.
+Using SLIME with Ollama gives you a completely local, private solution for code documentation.
 While it may not match the speed or quality of cloud-based solutions, it provides a free and privacy-focused alternative that works well for most projects.

-Enjoy using DeepWiki with your local Ollama models!
+Enjoy using SLIME with your local Ollama models!